About home buyer education courses

 “And this could translate into mounting debt and reduced credit scores.
 Plus, they may have a higher likelihood of mortgage default.”

-Backing that point up, Freddie Mac’s study showed that almost one in four people at prime home-buying age (24-38) felt “not at all confident” about knowing how to avoid foreclosure.
+Backing that point up, a study by Freddie Mac showed that almost one in four people at prime home-buying age (24-38) felt “not at all confident” about knowing how to avoid foreclosure.